 - Rabies Vaccination: £40–£70.

-Extra Cost of Pet Passport for Dog for Returning to the UK or Specific EU Countries
+Extra Cost of Pet Travel Documents for Dog for Returning to the UK from EU

 - Tapeworm Treatment: £20–£40 (required for countries like Ireland or Finland, given 24–120 hours before arrival).